The Book

 The Diagnostic Revolution

-What happens when compounding AI errors cascade through a hospital at 3 AM — and why the solution is not retreat, but better immunology.
+What happens when compounding AI errors cascade through a hospital at 3 AM — and how biological immune systems reveal the architecture that makes clinical AI safe.

 The Surgeon and the Machine: When AI Gets a Body